Librarika/manual/docs/bulk-actions.md

         ![Bulk Actions isbns](img/bulk-actions-isbns.png)

-    - Next in the `Created Between` option.
-You can choose the date between the Media is created.
+    - Next is the `Created Between` option.
+You can choose the date between the Medias are created.

         ![Bulk Actions active](img/bulk-actions-created-between.png)